charlesetienne-cote/FreeTubeAndroid/README.md

 <p align="center"><a href="https://freetubeapp.io/">Website</a> &bull; <a href="https://blog.freetubeapp.io/">Blog</a> &bull; <a href="https://docs.freetubeapp.io/">Documentation</a> &bull; <a href="https://docs.freetubeapp.io/faq/">FAQ</a> &bull; <a href="https://github.com/FreeTubeApp/FreeTube/discussions">Discussions</a></p>
 <hr>

-FreeTube Cordova is an open source YouTube player built with privacy in mind.
+FreeTube Android is an open source YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.
-Available for Android and as a PWA.
-FreeTube Cordova is a fork of [FreeTube](https://www.github.com/FreeTubeApp).
+Available as an APK and as a PWA (progressive web app).
+FreeTube Android is a fork of [FreeTube](https://www.github.com/FreeTubeApp).

+> [!NOTE]
-FreeTube Cordova is currently in Beta.
+> FreeTube Android is currently in Beta.
 While it should work well for most users, there are still bugs and missing features that need to be addressed.

 <p align='center'>
   <a href='https://apt.izzysoft.de/fdroid/index/apk/io.freetubeapp.freetube'>
     <img height='100' alt='Get it on IzzyOnDroid' src='https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png'>
   </a>
 </p>

-<p align="center"><a href="https://github.com/MarmadileManteater/FreeTubeCordova/releases">Download FreeTubeCordova</a></p>
+<p align="center"><a href="https://github.com/MarmadileManteater/FreeTubeCordova/releases">Download FreeTube Android</a></p>

 <hr>

 ## How does it work?
-FreeTube Cordova uses the [Invidious API](https://github.com/iv-org/invidious) to serve data and videos.
+The APK uses a built in extractor to grab and serve data / videos, and can optionally use the [Invidious API](https://github.com/iv-org/invidious).
+The PWA *only* uses the [Invidious API](https://github.com/iv-org/invidious).
 No official YouTube APIs are used to obtain data.
 Your subscriptions and history are stored locally on your device and are never sent out.

 ## Features
 * Watch videos without ads